versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 * `@type` [RTCRtpCapabilities](https://draft.ortc.org/#rtcrtpcapabilities*), read only

 An Object with the RTP capabilities of the router.
-There capabilities are tipically needed by mediasoup clients to set their sending RTP parameters.
+These capabilities are tipically needed by mediasoup clients to compute their sending RTP parameters.

 #### router.observer
 {: #router-observer .code}